WHAT TO EXPECT

 A TYPICAL DRUM & JOURNEY CIRCLE EVENT

-- Before we begin our sacred work, we smudge ourselves and our instruments to purify any negative thoughts/feelings from the day, and place any items we've brought on the community altar.
+Before we begin our sacred work, we smoke-cleanse ourselves and our instruments with herbs to purify any negative thoughts/feelings from the day, and place any special/sacred items we've brought on the community altar.

 No experience is necessary; please come with an open mind and willingness to experience something new and different!